vectordotdev/vector/rfcs/2020-04-15-wasm-foreign-modules.md

 ## Sales Pitch

-Integrating a flexible, practical, simple WASM module support means we can:
+Integrating a flexible, practical, simple WASM plugin support means we can:

 * Expose one common interface to any existing and future languages supported by WASM.
 * Allow large-scale users to use custom encodings.